igsr/gca_1000genomes_website/_faq/how-download-files-using-aspera.md

 If the firewall has UDP flood protection, it must be turned off for port 33001.

 All data provided by IGSR is available via the [EBI Aspera site](http://dev.1000genomes.org/aspera).
-During the 1000 Genomes Project, NCBI also provided an Aspera service.
-NCBI no longer maintain their site but for 1000 Genomes Project data as it was at the end of the main project, the [NCBI Aspera site](http://www.ncbi.nlm.nih.gov/projects/faspftp/1000genomes/) can also be used, however, it should be noted that this site will not include new or updated data.
+During the 1000 Genomes Project, NCBI provided an Aspera service.
+The [NCBI Aspera site](http://www.ncbi.nlm.nih.gov/projects/faspftp/1000genomes/) provides access to the data as it was when the main 1000 Genomes Project conlcuded and does not include any updates to the data.

 For further information, please contact info@1000genomes.org.